kalaspuff/tomodachi/README.rst

 How do I use this? (simple install using ``pip``)
 -------------------------------------------------
 Installation could as always be done via ``pip`` to get the cli alias set up automatically.
-Locally it is recommended to install ``tomodachi`` into a virtualenv to avoid cluttering.
-When developing microservices for real it's highly recommended to use containerization such as Docker and ``tomodcahi`` works great within such environments.
+Unless running development code within Docker, install ``tomodachi`` into a virtualenv to avoid cluttering.
+When developing microservices for real it's however highly recommended to use containerization such as Docker.

 .. code:: bash